enkidevs/curriculum/spreadsheets/intermediate/charts-2/example-use-case-for-charts.md

 Since our table has only 36 entries it wouldn't be to hard to achieve our goal without a chart.

-However, we can use a chart to visualize and see who was the `Employee of the month` the most out of the 3 years in just a few steps.
+However, we can use a chart to visualize and see who got `Employee of the month` the most, in just a few steps.

 - select all the cells you want to include in your chart
 - go to `insert - > chart`